-14. Before the Parkland shooting, law enforcement, including the FBI, received several warnings about Nikolas Cruz's desire and capability to carry out a school shooting.

-A. Long before the shooting, local law enforcement was aware of Cruz's propensity for violence and stated intention to commit a school shooting.

-15. In January 2013, Nikolas Cruz's mother, Lynda Cruz, called the Broward County Sheriff's Office ("BSO") after Nikolas threw her against a wall.
-She advised the Broward County sheriff that Nikolas has anger issues and ADHD.

-16. In February 2016, the Broward County sheriff received a report from an unnamed neighbor who said Cruz was posting photos of himself with guns on Instagram and saying he planned to shoot up his high school.
-At the time, Cruz was a student at MSDHS.
-The sheriff's office forwarded the information to the school resource officer.

-17. In September 2016, a school resource officer at MSDHS reported to the sheriff's office that Cruz had ingested gasoline in an effort to commit suicide and was cutting himself.
+- 14. Before the Parkland shooting, various law enforcement, including the FBI, received several warnings about Nikolas Cruz's desire and capability to carry out a school shooting. - A. Long before the shooting, local law enforcement were aware of Cruz's propensity for violence and stated intention to commit a school shooting. - 15.
+In January 2013, Nikolas Cruz's mother, Lynda Cruz, called the Broward County Sheriff's Office after Nikolas violently threw her against a wall.
+She advised the Broward County Sheriff that Nikolas has anger issues and ADHD. - 16.
+In February 2016, the Broward County Sheriff received a report from an unnamed neighbor who said Cruz was posting photos of himself with guns on Instagram and saying he planned to shoot up his high school.
+At the time, Cruz was a student at Marjory Stoneman Douglas High School.
+The Sheriff's office forwarded the information to the school resource officer. - 17.
+In September 2016, a school resource officer at Stoneman Douglas reported to the Broward Sheriff's office that Cruz had ingested gasoline in an effort to commit suicide and was cutting himself.
 It was also reported that Cruz stated he wanted to buy a gun and that he possessed hate-related symbols.
-A sheriff's deputy responded to Cruz's home on allegations that Cruz was hurting himself and talking about buying a gun.

-18. In September 2016, the Florida Department of Children and Families opened a case on Cruz, calling him "a vulnerable adult due to mental illness."
-The report noted that Cruz said he planned to buy a gun, but "it is unknown what he is buying the gun for."

-19. In January 2017, Cruz was reported for an assault at Stoneman Douglas and referred for a threat assessment, according to the school's discipline records.
+A Sheriff's deputy then responded to Cruz's home on allegations that Cruz was hurting himself and talking about buying a gun. - 18.
+In September 2016, the Florida Department of Children and Families ("DCF") opened a case on Cruz, calling him "a vulnerable adult due to mental illness."
+The report noted that Cruz said he planned to buy a gun, but "it is unknown what he is buying the gun for." - 19.
+In January 2017, Cruz was reported for an assault at Stoneman Douglas and referred for a threat assessment, according to the school's discipline records.

-20. In February 2017, Cruz bought the AR-15 he used in the shooting from Sunrise Tactical Supply in Coral Springs, Florida.
-Upon information and belief, Cruz purchased at least five weapons in the year before the shooting, all rifles and shotguns.

-21. In November 2017, a cousin of Lynda Cruz called BSO to report that Cruz possessed "rifles" and requested that BSO recover the weapons.

-22. The same month, Rock Deschamps called law enforcement to report that Cruz had buried a 9mm gun in the backyard.
-Deschamps said, "I'm positive he hid a weapon."

-23. A few weeks later, a family friend, Rocxanne Deschamps, called authorities to report a fight between Cruz and her son.
+- 20. In February 2017, Cruz bought the AR-15 he used in the shooting from Sunrise Tactical Supply in Coral Springs, Florida.
+Upon information and belief, Cruz purchased at least five weapons in the year before the shooting, all rifles and shotguns. - 21.
+In November 2017, a cousin of Lynda Cruz called the Broward County Sheriff's Office to report that Cruz possessed "rifles" and requested that BSO recover the weapons. - 22.
+The same month, Rock Deschamps, son of family friend Rocxanne Deschamps, called law enforcement to report that Cruz had buried a 9mm gun in the backyard.
+Deschamps said, "I'm positive he hid a weapon." - 23.
+A few weeks later, Rocxanne Deschamps called authorities to report a fight between Cruz and her son.
 She said Cruz became violent, punching walls, and left to get a gun.
-On the call, Deschamps told the police dispatcher that Cruz had bought "tons of ammo," he had used a gun against people before, and he had put a gun to others heads in the past.

-24. On November 30, 2017, the Broward County Sheriff's Office received a tip from a caller in Massachusetts who said that Cruz was collecting guns and knives.
-The caller said she was concerned that Cruz would kill himself one day, and she believed Cruz could be a school shooter in the making.

-B. For more than two years before the shooting, Cruz had been posting disturbing and threatening content on social media.

-25. By at least December 2015, Cruz was using social media to post pictures of himself holding weapons, including guns and knives:
+On the call, Deschamps told the police dispatcher that Cruz had bought "tons of ammo," he had used a gun against people before, and he had put a gun to others' heads in the past. - 24.
+On November 30, 2017, the Broward County Sheriff's Office received a tip from a caller in Massachusetts who said that Cruz was collecting guns and knives.
+The caller said she was concerned that Cruz would kill himself one day, and she believed Cruz could be a school shooter in the making. - B. For more than two years before the shooting, Cruz had been posting disturbing and threatening content on social media. - 25.
+By at least December 2015, Cruz was using social media to post pictures of himself holding weapons, including guns and knives: